 Configure the Syslog connector for anomalous SSH login detection

-Azure Sentinel can apply machine learning (ML) to the syslog data to identify anomalous Secure Shell (SSH) login activity.
+Microsoft Sentinel can apply machine learning (ML) to the syslog data to identify anomalous Secure Shell (SSH) login activity.
 Scenarios include:

 Impossible travel – when two successful login events occur from two locations that are impossible to reach within the timeframe of the two login events.

-- Unexpected location – the location from where a successful login event occurred is suspicious.
+Unexpected location – the location from where a successful login event occurred is suspicious.
 For example, the location has not been seen recently.

 This detection requires a specific configuration of the Syslog data connector:

 Syslog | where Facility in ("authpriv","auth") | extend c = extract( "Accepted\\s(publickey|password|keyboard-interactive/pam)\\sfor ([^\\s]+)",1,SyslogMessage) | where isnotempty(c) | count

 Change the Time range if required, and select Run.